lincc-frameworks/python-project-template/docs/practices/ci_precommit.rst

 * Analyze the src code style and report code that doesn't adhere, using the options you selected for your tooling set:

-  * "ruff": checks for linting rules, sorts imports, auto-formats code
+  * "ruff linting": checks for linting rules, and import order
+  * "ruff auto-formatter": auto-formats code
   * "pylint": checks for compliance with pylint rules
   * "black": auto-formats code (including notebooks)
   * "isort": Sort imports using ``isort``